exploratory-io/book/analytics/topic_model.md

 1. Under Analytics view, select "Word Count" for Analytics Type.
 2. Select a column for Text Column.
-3. Click Run button to run the analytics.
+3. Click the Run button to run the analytics.
 4. Select each view type (explained below) see the detail of the analysis.

 ## "Summary" View

-"Summary" View shows number of documents for each topic.
-Since topic model gives ratio of topics for each document, rather than labeling with a single topic, the numbers here are the count of documents by the topic with the highest ratio for the document.
+"Summary" View shows the number of documents for each topic.
+Since the topic model gives a ratio of topics for each document, rather than labeling with a single topic, the numbers here are the count of documents by the topic with the highest ratio for the document.

 ## "Top Words" View